 CLIA-certifiedlabs.
 This means they follow state and federal regulations.

-- Test result speed: MNT selects companies that inform customers of when they will receive their test results and whether they will receive them via email, app, or phone.
+- Test result speed: Companies inform customers of when they will receive their test results and whether they will receive them via email, app, or phone.

 - Further support: MNT will indicate whether a company offers further support, such as a follow-up phone consultation with a doctor to discuss test results.